SysBioChalmers/LiverCellMetabolismSimulation/readme.md

-This repository is administered by name @avlant, Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology
+This repository is administered by @avlant, Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology

 ## Installation